 To this a former pastor whom I know gave this lengthy, confusing, rambling, and disjointed reply:

 If you think the troubles facing the Southern Baptist Convention began just in the past couple of years, you need to think again.
-This article is from five years ago: https://pulpitandpen.org/2017/03/15/sbc-pastor-endorses-theology-of-the-shack-compares-it-to-calvinism/?fbclid=IwAR22f_RPYqGBeBoGqJbVTkRBGZi7hdsctsj1DS4HuMSQYMrEWJtpYqoTPhk
+This article, titled “SBC Pastor Endorses Theology of The Shack, Compares It to Calvinism”, is from 2017.

 Allow me to be perfectly clear for your edification.
 The theology of “The Shack” is NOT the theology of Calvinism.
 In fact, the theology of “The Shack” is NOT the theology of any truly biblical church, any truly biblical denomination, or any truly biblical “-ism”.
-This does not mean that one cannot read the book or enjoy the movie.
-But beware of taking too seriously the theological premises of the author.
+This doesn’t necessarily mean that one cannot read the book or enjoy the movie, but beware of taking too seriously the theological premises of the author.
 Christians, if you attend a church with leaders who endorse the core theological propositions of this book/movie, I will personally help you find a new local congregation to join.
 Simply reach out to me.